 The 19 year old admits learning that his character would go through struggles with his sexuality was originally a little daunting, but he is also relishing the challenge the role offers him.

-Reuben says he always dreamed of being an actor when he was growing up, but it wasn't until he got involved in drama at High School and was awarded the drama prize for Year 12 that he considered it being something he could make into a career.
+Reuben says he always dreamed of being an actor when he was growing up, but it wasn't until he got involved in drama at high school and was awarded the drama prize for Year 12 that he considered it being something he could make into a career.
 He also spent several years as a member of the Northland Youth Theatre.
-Shortland Street was his first television acting gig, but during his time away from the show he also managed to squeeze in a role in local series Terry Tio which will be seen on air later in 2015.
+Shortland Street was his first television acting gig, but during his time away from the show he also managed to squeeze in a role in the local series Terry Teo.

 When he's not busy with his work on Shortland Street, Reuben still enjoys heading home to Whangarei to see his family and includes skating and surfing amongst his many hobbies.